Grades are entered by instructors using E-Services/Grade & LDA Entry. The Office of the Registrar processes all grade transactions at the University.

 MnSCU has implemented a 20 minute timeout period for entering grades.

-During grade entry for a course, if no grades are posted during a 20 minute period, the program will "disconnect" you.
+That is, during grade entry for a course, if no grades are posted during a 20 minute period, the program will "disconnect" you.
 The screens will not appear any different at the time, but when you attempt to post the grades you will be sent to a MnSCU login page and the grades you had been entering (those since your last posting for the course) will be lost.
 The key is to keep track of the length of time since your last posting for a class and to post multiple times, if need be.

-Note: Once you have posted grades, you will not be able to re-enter them in order to change a grade.
+It is important to note that once you have posted grades, you will not be able to re-enter them in order to change a grade.
 Changes to grades that you have posted need to be made by going to E-Services/Faculty/Change Grade.
 For more information, go to /registrar/documents/electronic_grade_change.pdf